alexa/avs-device-sdk/README.md

-## Alexa Client SDK v0.3
+## Alexa Client SDK v0.4

-This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, Alexa Communications Library (ACL), Alexa Directive Sequencer Library (ADSL), Activity Focus Manager Library (AFML), and associated APIs.
+This release of the Alexa Client SDK for C++ provides components for authentication and communications with the Alexa Voice Service (AVS), specifically AuthDelegate, Alexa Communications Library (ACL), Alexa Directive Sequencer Library (ADSL), Activity Focus Manager Library (AFML), Audio Input Manager (AIP), Wake Word Detector (WWD), and associated APIs.

+Additionally, this release includes `SpeechSynthesizer`, an implementation of the `SpeechRecognizer` capability agent, and implements a reference `MediaPlayer` based on [GStreamer](https://gstreamer.freedesktop.org/) for audio playback.

 ## Overview